 - Night-locking feature on revolving doors to control access during certain hours

 - Smartphone access control for convenience

 - Sufficient lighting to give a sense of security to those working late

-- Optical turnstiles for seamless and attractive access in the reception area
+- Security speed gates for seamless and attractive access in the reception area

 - Safe emergency egress and evacuation plan